10 Years of Gaming

 2023

-So what’s in store for the remaining year?
+So what’s planned for the remaining year?
 Old age is waiting for no one, and we look forward to boring our children and grandchildren with stories and pictures of our martial feats.
 One thing we want to do is a proper photo book for ourselves.
 We made already one in the past, but that was already some years ago.
 Eric is already deep diving the AGS archives.

-Orktober will have some ork themed posts over on Instagram again since Eric is (slowly) making progress on his 2000 points ork army for Kings of War 3rd Edition.
+Orktober will have some ork themed posts over on Instagram again, since Eric is (slowly) making progress on his 2000 points ork army for Kings of War 3rd Edition.

 Yesterday we took the club treasure chest and our wives to our local Italian restaurant to properly celebrate 10 years of genius and madness.